LandKuj/jordan/SortVis/README.txt

-This script visualiszes the bubble-sort algorithm
+This script visualizes the bubble-sort algorithm

 Hey!
 Set the variable PATH in Sort.py to the location of graphics.py